bgy4cx/Camel_Case/TechDebt.md

-# (Name of the project)
+# Convert string to camel case

 ## 1. part

-- Questions and decesions.
+- A function was created to verify the string variable.